osposweb/osposweb.github.io/Complete-feature-datasheet.md

 # Complete List of Features
 ---------------------------

-A quick overview of those modules can be found at the [DOCS USERS: Getting Started Usage](DOCS-USERS-Getting-Started-usage) wiki page, here were detailed all the features of the Open Source Point Of Sale software:
+A quick overview of those modules can be found at the [Getting Started Usage](Getting-Started-usage) wiki page, here were detailed all the features of the Open Source Point Of Sale software:

 * Interface
    * Web interface responsive, mobile and desktop view capable